 Opened in 1904, the New York City Subway is one of the oldest public transit systems in the world.
-As one of the busiest mass transit systems, the NY subway services more than four million riders on a daily basis.
+As one of the busiest mass transit systems, the subway services more than four million riders on a daily basis.

-First, it may seem confusing or overwhelming, but it’s more simple than it looks.
-Riding “the subway” is also a fantastic way to live like a local during your stay in New York.
+First, it may seem confusing or overwhelming (just have a look at that subway map!), but it’s more simple than it looks.
+Riding the subway is also a fantastic way to live like a local during your stay in New York.

 The subway lines are categorized numerically and alphabetically.
 The stops are typically located on street corners.
-Subway stations on the same line are generally about eight to 10 blocks apart on local lines, while the stops on express trains are usually farther apart.
+Subway stations on the same line are generally about eight blocks apart on local lines, while the stops on express trains are usually farther apart.

-NYC transit provides access to four out of the five boroughs.
+NYC Transit provides access to four out of the five boroughs.
 Manhattan, The Bronx, Brooklyn, and Queens are all connected by MTA.
 The subway doesn’t travel to Staten Island though.

 Also, their guests have the option to change apartments if they feel like spending their stay across multiple neighborhoods.
 Use the subway to explore the city and perhaps you’ll get inspired to move to a totally new area.

 All NYC public transportation fares may vary depending on a variety of factors.
-For instance, how far your destination is, what time of day it is, and what time of the week it is.
+For instance, how far your destination is, what time of day it is, and what day of the week it is.

 Purchasing a MetroCard is the first step to riding subways and buses in NYC.
-You must add a minimum value of $5.50 on your card to get started.
+You must add a minimum value of $5.50 to your card to get started.
 This can be done either at an automated machine or with a booth attendant.

 There is always a $1 charge for the purchase of a new MetroCard, so hang on to yours and simply refill when necessary.
-Riders have the option to buy a pay-per-ride card, a SingleRide card or an unlimited MetroCard.
+Riders have the option to buy a pay-per-ride card, a SingleRide card, or an unlimited MetroCard.

 For this price, you can use the citywide system and transfer to other subway lines as many times as needed.
-Just don’t exit through a turnstile and the fee will stay valid.
+Just don’t exit through a turnstile and the fee stays valid.

 The SingleRide card is $3, from a machine and needs to be used within 2 hours of purchase.